Axionic quantum criticality of generalized Weyl semimetals

-However, established RG techniques are inadequate when topological semimetals display \emph{nonlinear} dispersion along certain high symmetry directions due to the lack of Lorentz symmetry~\cite{sur2019}.
+However, established traditional RG techniques that tacitly assume a space-time Lorentz symmetry~\cite{ZinnJustinbook, peskin1995} are inadequate when topological semimetals display \emph{nonlinear} dispersion along certain high-symmetry directions due to the lack of Lorentz symmetry to capture quantum criticality therein~\cite{sur2019}.
 This is the case in Weyl semimetals (WSMs) with the underlying Weyl nodes characterized by Abelian monopole charge $n>1$, a family of systems at the central focus in this article, hereafter named general WSMs.
-The fermionic dispersion therein is linear along the direction connecting two Weyl nodes ($k_z$), while in the perpendicular plane it scales as $k^n_\perp$, where $\vec{k}_\perp=(k_x,k_y)$~\cite{XuPRL2011, FangPRL2012, Yang2014, Huang2016, Liu2017}.
+The fermionic dispersion therein is linear along the direction connecting two Weyl nodes ($k_z$), while in the perpendicular plane, it scales as $k^n_\perp$, where $\vec{k}_\perp=(k_x,k_y)$~\cite{XuPRL2011, FangPRL2012, Yang2014, Huang2016, Liu2017}.
 Vanishing density of states $\varrho(E) \sim |E|^{2/n}$ around the Weyl nodes protects them against sufficiently weak electron-electron interactions.
 Nevertheless, an axionic insulator emerges as the dominant ground state for strong repulsive electronic interactions, in which two Weyl nodes get coupled and the translational symmetry is broken spontaneously~\cite{WangZhang2013, MaciejkoNandkishore2014, WangPeng2016, Laubach2016, roy2017}.

+The associated U(1) Goldstone-like sliding mode (with a \emph{small} mass) is analogous to the illusive pseudoscalar light-mass bosonic axion particle, proposed four decades ago in the context of high-energy physics~\cite{PecciQuinn1977, Weinberg1978, Wilczek1978}.
+Besides axion electrodynamics~\cite{Wilczek1987}, a line vortexlike defect in the axion insulator supports $n$ unidirectional current carrying modes through its core, when a magnetic field is applied in the direction of the Weyl point separation, manifesting the Callan-Harvey mechanism~\cite{Callan1985, RoySau2015}.